Back to overview

 Length of study

 This might be an important factor depending on a candidate’s particular circumstance.
-While the SQE preparation courses are shorter than the LPC, aspiring solicitors will still be required to complete two years’ QWE or a training contract.
+While the SQE preparation courses are shorter than the LPC, aspiring solicitors will still be required to complete two years’ QWE.

-If you can join a firm that is willing to reduce your training period based on QWE you’ve built up over the years, the SQE is likely to be a quicker way to qualify.
-Otherwise, it is worth considering the other factors addressed in this article to help you with your decision.
+If you can join a firm that’s willing to reduce your training period based on QWE you’ve built up over the years, the SQE is likely to be a quicker way to qualify.
+Otherwise, it’s worth considering the other factors addressed in this article to help you with your decision.
 Both the SQE and LPC are available to study flexibly, which might suit those changing careers or with caring responsibilities.

-You can take a look at ULaw’s SQE preparation and LPC courses to see what flexible options are available.
+You can take a look at The University of Law’s SQE preparation courses to see what flexible options are available.

-Looking at the most recent pass rates for both the SQE and LPC, there’s not much in it at the moment.
-In January 2022, the SRA revealed a 53% pass rate for the first SQE1 sitting which took place in November 2021, and a 57.7% pass rate for the LPC in 2019/20.
+Looking at the recent pass rates for the SQE and LPC, there’s not much in it at the moment.
+In early 2023, the SRA revealed a 51% pass rate for the January 2023 SQE1 sitting and 71% for October 2022’s SQE2 sitting, while 57.7% of candidates passed the LPC in 2019/20.

 If you choose the SQE, although not required, you should complete an appropriate SQE preparation course to give yourself the best chance of passing the assessments.
 With the LPC, as you likely know, the study and exams are incorporated into the programme so there’s no need to do any additional preparation.